GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

         --topic=${LOGS_SINK_TOPIC_ID} \
         --topic-project=${PROJECT_ID}

-    Using a subscription (instead of direct topic) with a Dataflow pipeline ensures that all messages are processed even when the pipeline may be temporarily down for updates or maintenance.
+    Using a subscription with a Dataflow pipeline ensures that all messages are processed even when the pipeline may be temporarily down for updates or maintenance.